SirindaW/DekKMITL-webapp/README.md

-# Welcome to DekKMITL! 😄
-DekKMITL-webapp
-Software Development Project (Y2/2)
-Computer Engineering KMITL
+# 😄DekKMITL😜

+### Project Title : DekKMITL
+### Project Objective : Assignment in Software Development Processes subject of KMITL.
+### Project Description
-DekKMITL is web blog application that helps you in contact with KMITL community.
+- Blog web application that helps you in contact with KMITL community.
+- Front-end using HTML, CSS and JavaScript
+- Back-end using Django

-# Installation 💻
+## Project Installation 💻
 You can follow these steps to install the demo project.

-## Clone the repository
+### Clone the repository
 Clone this repository with `git clone https://github.com/SirindaW/DekKMITL-webapp.git`

-## Install Pipenv
+### Install Pipenv

 **Pipenv** is a tool that automatically creates and manages a virtualenv for your projects.
 If you already have Python and pip, you can easily install Pipenv into your home directory: